naveedahm/proof_of_work/README.md

+# An implementation of proof of work algorithm.
+This algorithm was used in block chain to prevent Distributed Denial of Service Attacks.

 Steps to build solution
 -----------------------------
 1. From the TORRE_WORK main folder, go to the Torr_Server folder.
 Build the server by using the docker command.